Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Variables are parts of an equation that can have different values.
 In photography, we deal with variables on the camera to determine the exposure result that we want.

 The most fundamental variables are within the Exposure Triangle, but as we’ll learn, using flash adds more variables that we can use to our advantage.

 1: The Exposure Triangle

 Most photographers learn about the three variables of exposure:

-Used with a meter, whether inside the camera or an external light meter, we can come up with a correct exposure.
+We can come up with a correct exposure with a meter, whether inside the camera or an external light meter.

 How do we know which setting to choose for each variable?
 That depends upon your creative needs or available light.
 To figure that out, we use the Exposure Triangle.

 Do you want to add motion blur or freeze motion?
 The triangle lets you know that a faster shutter speed helps to freeze motion and a slow shutter speed allows motion blur.

 Do you want lovely bokeh or should everything be in focus?
 Your aperture is the key to answering that question.

 Is the noise in your image a problem or are you willing to accept it?
 Your ISO has a lot to do with that result.

 Most photography is like other aspects of life.
 Everything is a compromise.
 When you deal with continuous light, you have to work with the Exposure Triangle to determine which criteria matter most to you.

 In cases with electrical lights, you may be able to turn up the power to compensate for the ISO.
-However, you may also have a light so bright that your subjects squint and have horrible expressions.
+However, you may also have a bright light that your subjects squint and have horrible expressions.
 If you’re dealing with still-life subjects, that’s not much of a problem.

 2: Two Extra Variables for Flash Photography